Increased Flexibility for Your Network Environment

 What are SNMP OIDs?

-OID’s are the variables used by SNMP, the most widely used network protocol.
-They are organized in a hierarchy or tree structure.
-Every manufacturer has a specific branch, similar to a website address.
+OIDs or Object Identifiers are the numeric variables used by SNMP, the most widely used network protocol for the management and monitoring of devices connected to a network.
+An OID looks like a series of numbers divided by dots, whereby each number or sequence of numbers holds information about a connected device.
+Within an SNMP network, these OIDs are organized in a hierarchy or tree structure.
+Every manufacturer has a specific branch in that tree structure, which is identifiable through the first few numbers.
 By adding additional numbers to the OID, the manufacturer can create a place for every variable that needs to be accessible for any device.
-The specific OID’s are stored in a document that labels each OID, the Management Information Base (MIB).
+The specific OIDs are stored in a MIB document or Management Information Base that labels each OID.

 Lansweeper's Built-in MIB Library